smcclab/smc-course/_workshops/01-hello-sine.md

 - [Charles' examples from the video](https://github.com/cpmpercussion/ComputerMusicIntro)

 {:.info-box}
-If you get stuck, try asking for help in the `#techsupport` channel on Teams.
+If you get stuck, try asking for help on the forum.

 ## Creative Notes